-Furniture Selection Tips: How to Use Color and Texture to Create Personality
+Modern Furniture Selection Tips: Color & Texture

 You want your home to represent the best version of yourself.
 The tidy, attentive, effortless version that makes you feel both relaxed and on top of it.
 How to layer that feeling into a space?
 By choosing textures and colors that communicate that best-version of you.
 In this edition of Furniture Selection Tips, we look at how incorporating texture and color influences the vibe of your home.

-A common misconception of choosing furniture is that your larger pieces, like a sofa or a dining table, will dictate the mood of the room.
+A common misconception of choosing furniture is that your larger pieces, like a mid century sofa or a dining table, will dictate the mood of the room.
 While those pieces certainly reflect your style, you can’t slap a sofa into a space and immediately feel at home.
 It’s the combination of color, material, and texture in a room that layers up to personality.

 So how do you start to understand what colors and textures best reflect you?
 Start by thinking about when you feel most relaxed and comfortable.
 Are you wrapped up in a blanket?
 Relaxing at an oak table with a single tulip stem?
 Sitting on a floor pillow drinking coffee?
 Identify elements that make you feel happy and relaxed.
 Make lists.
 Of the items you’ve listed, what are the recurring themes?
 Once you’ve identified the elements you’re into, get busy working them into your own space.

 Texture adds warmth, interest, and depth to a room.
 Without it, a room tends to feel sparse — which is its own look!
 But hopefully an intentional one.
 So what exactly adds “texture” to a room?
-Things that pull us in with an invitation to touch: a coffee table with a gorgeous grain, a smooth powder-coated lamp stem, or a lux velvet sofa all come to mind.
+Things that pull us in with an invitation to touch: a modern coffee table with a gorgeous grain, a smooth powder-coated lamp stem, or a lux velvet sofa all come to mind.